justaszie/Bikeshare-Analysis/Bikeshare_analysis.md

 - Thre is a 60/40 division of data by rider type, which means the data is representative of both populations (casual riders and members).

 ### 5.3.
 Rides by Month
-The below queries allow us to impact of seasonality on the rides activity
+The below queries allow us to impact of seasonality on the rides activity.

 **Overall Dataset**
 ```sql